Board of Governors

 Register of Pecuniary/Business Interest

 The Governing Body is required to establish and maintain a register of pecuniary interests.
 This lists, for each member of the Governing Body and staff responsible for spending public funds, any business interests they, or any member of their immediate family have.
-This register is signed at every Full Governing Meeting and held by Helen Watts, clerk to the governors.
+This register is signed at every Full Governing Meeting and held by Debra Bennett, clerk to the governors.

 NB: If you require a paper copy of any non-confidential Governor minutes or would like to contact the Governors, please email: email@example.com